 - name: Name of your WAN Replication.
 This name is referenced in IMap or ICache configuration when you add WAN Replication for these data structures (using the element in the configuration of IMap or ICache). - group-name: Configures target cluster's group name. - class-name: Name of the class implementation for the WAN replication. - queue-full-behavior: Policy to be applied when WAN Replication event queues are full. - queue-capacity: Size of the queue of events.
-Its default value is 10000. - batch.size: Maximum size of events that are sent to the target cluster in a single batch. - batch.max.delay.millis: Maximum amount of time to be waited before sending a batch of events in case batch.size is not reached. - snapshot.enabled: When set to true, only the latest events (based on key) are selected and sent in a batch. - response.timeout.millis: Time in milliseconds to be waited for the acknowledgment of a sent WAN event to target cluster. - ack.type: Acknowledgment type for each target cluster. - endpoints: IP addresses and ports of the cluster members for which the WAN replication is implemented.
+Its default value is 10000. - batch.size: Maximum size of events that are sent to the target cluster in a single batch.
+Its default value is 500 - batch.max.delay.millis: Maximum amount of time, in milliseconds, to be waited before sending a batch of events in case batch.size is not reached.
+Its default value is 1000. - snapshot.enabled: When set to true, only the latest events (based on key) are selected and sent in a batch.
+Its default value is false. - response.timeout.millis: Time in milliseconds to be waited for the acknowledgment of a sent WAN event to target cluster.
+Its default value is 60000. - ack.type: Acknowledgment type for each target cluster. - endpoints: IP addresses and ports of the cluster members for which the WAN replication is implemented.
 These endpoints are not necessarily the entire target cluster and WAN does not perform the discovery of other members in the target cluster.
 It only expects that these IP addresses (or at least some of them) are available. - group.password: Configures target cluster's group password.